Home Best Places in the Fraser Valley Abbotsford Tulip Festival at Lakeland Flowers Farm Lakeland Flowers Abbotsford Farm’s Flower Seasons and Events

 Lakeland Flowers in Spring & Early Summer

 The Abbotsford Tulip Festival is a famous flower festival.
 It runs from around mid-April until early May.
 It’s an impressive event featuring millions of beautiful tulips of every colour.
-There are other flowers for the public to enjoy at the farm too, however, up until July 1st, which is Canada Day.
+There are other flowers for the public to enjoy at the farm too, however, up until the middle of June.

 After the tulip season finishes, unlike other flower festivals in the Vancouver region, Lakeland Flowers remains open.
 The tulips might be gone, but other flowers are just beginning.
-Starting in early May there are fields full of peonies.
-A few weeks later, throughout most of the month of June, there are fields of lavender.
+Starting in early May there are fields full of lupins, peonies and wildflowers.
+A little while later, starting around the third week of May and continuing throughout most of June, there are fields of lavender.

 Visit the Lakeland Flowers website for full details about the farm and its events.